 Demand generation is a touchy topic with marketers and salespeople.
 Their livelihood depends on the quality of their output, and an investigation can uncover unflattering information.

 When you interview end-users, make it extremely clear that their feedback is anonymous.
 If you want to keep their trust (which will come in handy during future projects!), you must stick to your promise.
 I’ve gained allies for life by stubbornly refusing to reveal which salesperson admitted to cutting corners.
 This person was a high performer who had the respect of the rest of the sales organization.
-Once I had his trust, I had an ally who would promote system updates and help train users who didn’t like talking to corporate (admittedly, the company culture was a little weird).
+Once I had his trust, I had an ally who would promote system updates and help train users who didn’t like talking to corporate.

 When asking questions, it’s easy to influence someone’s answer if you reveal your own opinion.
 Don’t bait people into answering how you want them to.
-Once they trust you, it isn’t difficult to uncover underlying issues.
+Example questions include:

-Feel free to dig in and ask follow up questions, but try not to let your opinion peek through.
-It’s normal to form some hypotheses after a few meetings, but leading with your opinion can distract people from revealing something new and useful.
+Feel free to dig in and ask follow-up questions, but try not to let your opinion slip.
+Forming some hypotheses after a few meetings is normal, but leading with your opinion can distract people from revealing something new and valuable.

-Sit with multiple people prosecuting leads and use the stopwatch function on your phone to run through the process.
-Run through the same processes with multiple people and average the amount of time it takes to perform any given task (logging phone calls, emails, meeting set, and opportunity creation).
+Sit with multiple salespeople (or have them screen share over video conference) prosecuting leads and use the stopwatch function on your phone to run through the process.
+Run through the same procedure with multiple people and average the time it takes to perform any given task (logging phone calls, emails, meeting set, and opportunity creation).

-Provided your company has set you up with proper benchmarks and campaign taxonomy, calculating conversion rates can be extremely useful.
-Layer in campaign channel and individual sales person to determine whether there are particular channels that convert poorly or inside sales representatives that could benefit from some coaching.
+Provided your company already has proper benchmarks and campaign taxonomy, calculating conversion rates can be extremely useful.
+Layer in which campaign channel sourced the leads.
+Dissect the data by individual salespersons.
+Doing this analysis will help you determine whether particular channels convert poorly or inside sales representatives that could benefit from some coaching.

-I worked for a company with a strange “Marketing Ops” lead channel category that made up nearly two-thirds of their lead volume.
+I worked for a company with a strange "Marketing Ops" lead channel category that comprised nearly two-thirds of its lead volume.
 The conversion rate was less than 1.5%.
 I talked to the system architect to review how the system was intended to function, then discovered their lead management system had been configured (accidentally) to qualify leads that were passively enriched by their third-party data source.

-The rest of their system was near ideal, but the mistake had caused a lot of suspicion on the sales team without the marketing systems team ever knowing.
+The rest of their system was near ideal, but the mistake had caused a lot of suspicion on the sales team without the marketing systems team ever suspecting.

 The fastest way to get executives invested in your projects is to determine the cost of not doing the project.